 First of all, it’s an app, not a site.
 But yes, the Bumble app is good for dating.
 Bumble is regularly rated as one of the top dating sites in operation and the platform site is accessed by millions of users each day.

 Yes, Bumble is very LGBTQ+ friendly, and upon sign-up, members have the option of 40+ gender and sexuality options, including Trans, Bi-sexual, Non-binary, Queer, and more.

 Should I Use My Real Name on Bumble?

 While most people use their real name when signing up with the Bumble site, it’s not required.
 Often, people use their real first name and enter their middle name as their last name.

 Can I Be Anonymous on Bumble?

-The best way to be anonymous on Bumble is by using the site’s Incognito feature.
+The best way to be anonymous on the Bumble app is by using the site’s Incognito feature.
 When turned on, your profile will become invisible to everyone except those you’ve swiped right on.

 Bumble Dating Review: Is It Worth It?

-Of all the dating sites I’ve tried, Bumble is undeniably one of the best.
+Of all the dating apps and sites I’ve tried, Bumble is undeniably one of the best.

 What makes it so good?